 Click here if you want to learn more about Maine Coon cat colors.

-Whilst a Maine Coon cat is well worth the price, not everybody can afford to buy one of these specialised cats.
+Whilst a Maine Coon cat is well worth the price, not everybody can afford to buy one of these specialized cats.
 Some people are lucky enough to find a purebred Maine Coon available for adoption at a more reasonable price, but this is a rare occurrence.

 If you are not too sure how to adopt a Maine Coon cat, make sure you read my article on Maine Coon Adoption.